Baby Born at 33 Weeks: Causes, Risks and How to Care?

 Just like the brain, the immune system also takes time to develop and function well.
 The baby receives a boost of antibodies in the final stages of the pregnancy which enables him to fight the initial wave of bacteria and infections that might come his way.
 A premature delivery followed by incessant procedures to keep the baby alive can greatly increase the risk of infections and further complications.

 A preemie baby can have respiratory problems which might lead to pneumonia.
 Pneumonia is an infection that causes inflammation in the lungs, thus reducing the amount of space available for the exchange of air.
-If the baby develops pneumonia, he may get inadequate oxygen and he may have difficulty in breathing.
+If the baby develops pneumonia, he may get inadequate oxygen and face difficulty in breathing.
 Furthermore, if the condition is left untreated, it may result in fatal complications.

 As premature babies require a little extra care in comparison to healthy babies, there are certain protocols that are recommended for their care.

-Spending time with your little one is as much necessary for you as it is for him.
+- Spending time with your little one is as much necessary for you as it is for him.
 Your baby can very well listen to you and sense the surroundings.
 Keep talking to him or sing to him so that he knows you are around and feels safe.
 If he can be held, try to develop a skin to skin contact, this will improve his weight and help you bond with your baby.
+Doctors recommend kangaroo mother care to improve the temperature control and immunity of a preemie baby.

 - Restrict the number of individuals that interact with the baby until the baby has had time to recover.